 The Native Instruments Maschine MK3 drum controller is similar to the other Native Instruments MIDI controllers in the sense that it’s very powerful.

-There are a lot of features on this controller and I personally think this is the most powerful drum controller available at the moment.
+There are a lot of features on this instrument and I personally think this is the most powerful drum controller available at the moment.

-The UI isn’t super straightforward and extremely easy to use, so be patient and watch videos on youtube to really figure out specific features and functions on this controller.
-The drum pads were made to be a little bit bigger than your typical MIDI drum controller.
+The UI isn’t super straightforward and extremely easy to use, so be patient and watch videos on youtube to really figure out specific features and functions on this product.
+The drum pads were also made to be a little bit bigger than your typical MIDI drum products and I really like this.

 This MIDI controller comes with 8 GB of really cool high-quality samples.
 Samples are huge in music right now no matter what genre of music you’re in.
 The more samples you have and can dive into, the better.
-The knobs are touch-sensitive, which creates some cool dynamics when you’re messing with different sounds.
+All of the knobs are touch-sensitive, which creates some cool dynamics when you’re messing with different sounds.

 Overall Thoughts On The Maschine Drum Controller

-I like this controller a lot, but it is very expensive.
-If you’re looking for a MIDI controller that is going to be with you for a long time without being upgraded, this is a good choice.
+I like this instrument a lot, but it is very expensive.
+If you’re looking for a keyboard that is going to be with you for a long time without being upgraded, this is a good choice.

 The Native Instruments Komplete Kontrol 2 is a very powerful and expensive instrument.
 The key-bed is one of the things that gets many people as it has a fatar semi-weighted key-bed.